 Program of Study

-A total of 10 courses, of which at least seven must be from the Program in Visual Arts and three must be from the Department of Art and Archaeology and taught by Art and Archaeology faculty.
+A total of 10 courses, of which at least six must be from the Program in Visual Arts and four must be from the Department of Art and Archaeology and taught by Art and Archaeology faculty.

-The visual arts courses must include: studio courses in at least two different media; two studio courses at the 300 or 400 level; VIS 392 Issues in Contemporary Art; and VIS 416 Exhibition Issues and Methods or VIS 417 Fall Film Seminar.
-The Department of Art and Archaeology courses must include: at least one course from Group 1 (ancient) or Group 2 (medieval/early modern) and one course from Group 3 (19th century to the present).
+The visual arts courses must include: two studio courses in at least two different media; two studio courses at the 300 or 400 level; VIS 392 Issues in Contemporary Art; and VIS 416 Exhibition Issues and Methods or VIS 417 Film Seminar.
+The Department of Art and Archaeology courses must include one course from Group 1 (ancient) or Group 2 (medieval/early modern) and one course from Group 3 (19th century to the present).
 The remaining two courses may come from any group.
 When multiple courses are selected from the same group, breadth in chronological and geographic focus among them is encouraged.

-Up to two courses in studio art or art history may be taken at other institutions during the summers with prior approval by the departmental representative (for history of art courses) or the director of the Program in Visual Arts (for practice of art courses).
-Courses taken as part of the Study Abroad Program may be allowed to count as departmentals with prior approval from the departmental representative and the director of the Program in Visual Arts.
+Up to two courses in studio art or art history may be taken at other institutions during the summers with prior approval by the director of undergraduate studies (for History of Art courses) or the director of the Program in Visual Arts (for Practice of Art courses).
+Courses taken as part of the Study Abroad Program may be allowed to count as departmentals with prior approval from the director of undergraduate studies and the director of the Program in Visual Arts.

-During the fall of the junior year, all concentrators must take the junior seminar, VIS 392 Issues in Contemporary Art, except for film students who must take VIS 419 in the spring.
+During the fall of junior year, all concentrators must take the junior seminar, VIS 392 Issues in Contemporary Art.
+Beginning with the Class of 2023, film students will also be required to take VIS 392.
 VIS 392 coincides with admission to the junior studios and investigates the history, challenges, and rewards of studio practice.
 Through readings, discussions, studio critiques, and a culminating exhibition of works in progress, VIS 392 provides the foundation for students' independent creative development, as well as the impetus for beginning to be able to articulate the historical precedents and ambitions of their work.
 Students are also strongly encouraged to take ART 400, the junior methods seminar in the Art and Archaeology Department.